-Taking care of your makeup brushes requires just a handful of supplies: a paper towel, makeup brush cleanser spray, makeup remover, and a spray bottle filled with a mixture of 50% isopropyl alcohol and 50% distilled water (I keep this mixed and handy in the makeup cabinet).
-You probably have most of these items on hand and can purchase the makeup brush cleanser at any department store makeup counter for just a few dollars.
+Taking care of your brushes requires just a handful of supplies: a paper towel, makeup brush cleanser spray, makeup remover, and a spray bottle filled with a mixture of 50% isopropyl alcohol and 50% distilled water (I keep this mixed and handy in the makeup cabinet).
+You probably have most of these items on hand and can purchase the cleanser at any department store makeup counter for just a few dollars.
 I like the Estee Lauder Makeup Brush Cleaner better than any other commercial brand that I’ve tried.

 Start daily cleaning of your makeup brush by applying one or two pumps of the makeup remover spray to the bristles of your brush.
-Use a gentle paintbrush motion to run your brush back and forth across a clean paper towel until the makeup residue no longer rubs off onto the paper towel.
+Use a gentle paintbrush motion to run your it back and forth across a clean paper towel until the makeup residue no longer rubs off onto the paper towel.
 Next, spray the clean back of the paper towel with the isopropyl alcohol and water mix and wipe down the handles only of the brush to sanitize.
 Do not spray the bristles of the brush with this alcohol and water mix–it can cause them to fall out!

-Once monthly, a heavier cleaning is usually needed – this depends on how often you use your makeup brushes.
+Once monthly, a heavier cleaning is usually needed – this depends on how often you use your brushes.
 For monthly cleansing, apply a pump of makeup remover lotion and very gently work the product through the bristles.
 Use a gentle hand, the motion here is a gentle massaging motion, so you don’t cause loosening of the bristles.
 Rinse the bristles with warm water until the water runs completely clear.
 Finish by cleaning the handle with the isopropyl alcohol and water spray as described in the daily cleaning instructions.

 One final tip worth mentioning: after cleaning, DO NOT place the brushes upright and DO NOT dry them with a blow dryer.
 These actions will damage your brushes and loosen the bristles.
 Always allow the brushes to lay flat and air dry, flipping them over if necessary.

-Following these makeup brush cleaning tips will keep you both blessed with healthy skin and your makeup brushes sanitary.
+Following these cleaning tips will keep you both blessed with healthy skin and your makeup brushes sanitary.
 Well cared for brushes will last you for years, making your investment in professional quality brushes so worth the money.